nurmians/StructureMapper/README.md

 A config.ini file is created on the first run, and it needs to be modified to contain all the required paths, such as BLAST (executable and DB).

+## Input

+StructureMapper takes as its input FASTA formatted amino acid sequence files (.fasta) with asterisks ('\*') as point of interest (POI) markers.
+The input file can contain multiple sequences and each sequence can contain multiple POIs.